Resume Tools Review

 For one-off edits, brainstorming, and bullet rewrites, ChatGPT is flexible and often very useful.
 If you already know what to ask for, it can give you good raw material quickly.

-The weakness is not intelligence.
-The weakness is workflow.
-You still have to manage prompts, context, versions, and output discipline yourself.
+The tradeoff is process.
+You still have to manage prompts, context, versions, and output review yourself.

 The moment you move from one edit to many versions, the work is no longer just writing.
 It becomes coordination.
 You have to keep the source resume consistent, remember which prompt produced which output, and prevent the language from getting more inflated every round.